dmachalz/mdanalysis/README.md

 ## perimeter.py
 Monitor the perimeter between a selection of atoms for a MD simulation

-## mdanalysis/main.py & mdanalysis/config/config-template.cfg
+## Running MDAnalysis wrapper
-This provides config template that can be used to execute standard analysis on MD simulation trajectories via main.py, which again applies MDAnalysis.
+This provides config template (mdanalysis/config/config-template.cfg that can be used to execute standard analysis on MD simulation trajectories via (mdanalysis/main.py), which applies MDAnalysis.
 For atom selection syntax of MDAnalysis see https://docs.mdanalysis.org/stable/documentation_pages/selections.html

 ### Monitoring of atom distances